Nobody's Business (song): Critical reception

-Critics praised the influence of Michael Jackson's (left) works into the song, while some criticized Rihanna's (right) decision to collaborate with Brown because of their past relationship.
+Critics praised the influence of Michael Jackson's (left) works on the song, while some criticized Rihanna's (middle) decision to collaborate with Brown (right) because of their past relationship.

 "Nobody's Business" received generally positive reviews from music critics.
 Brad Stern of MTV Buzzworthy wrote that although the collaboration itself is controversial, the song is one of the standouts on the album.
-Copsey of Digital Spy, Ellis of Vibe and Leedham of Drowned in Sound agreed with Stern, with the latter stating, "On an album that’s mildly abrasive and not a lot of fun, its piano-lead stomp and teasing vocal interplay are actually enjoyable."
+Copsey of Digital Spy, Ellis of Vibe, and Leedham of Drowned in Sound agreed with Stern, with the latter stating, "On an album that's mildly abrasive and not a lot of fun, its piano-led stomp and teasing vocal interplay are actually enjoyable."
 Similarly, Pitchforks Jessica Hooper recognized it as one of the high points on Unapologetic.
 Caramanica of The New York Times wrote that it is the most tender, affectionate, spirited song on the record, "On an album full of dyspeptic relationships, it is the breath of cool, nourishing air."
-Jon Reyes of HipHop DX wrote that the song is "a very well thought out move, probably in hopes that it would help soften the impending criticism that Rihanna would receive from singing the pop version of makeup sex with her abusive ex-boyfriend."
+Jon Reyes of HipHopDX wrote that the song is "a very well thought out move, probably in hopes that it would help soften the impending criticism that Rihanna would receive from singing the pop version of makeup sex with her abusive ex-boyfriend."